 Each leaf blade may grow to a width of two or three inches and 8″ -10″ inches long.

 The inner part of individual leaves is typically an interesting shade of solid gray.
 The outer edges of the leaves are marked with alternating gray and green patches.

 Flowering and Fragrance

 This plant occasionally blooms, producing green and white spathes and spadices.

 If your plant does bloom, you might want to consider cutting them off, as they suck energy from the rest of the plant.
 If left in place, the flowers may transition into clusters of red berries.

-Silver Bay makes an excellent houseplant because it does very well in medium to bright indirect sunlight.
+Silver Bay is an excellent houseplant because it does well in medium to bright indirect light.

-These hardy plants can even do well in a reasonably low-light setting.
+These hardy plants can even do well in reasonably low-light conditions.
 They also tend to thrive in fluorescent lighting.

 Chinese Evergreen is winter hardy in USDA hardiness zones 9 through 11.